Candidates should be able to use cron and systemd timers to run jobs at regular intervals and to use at to run jobs at a specific time.

 |E||day of week||0-7 (0 or 7 is Sunday, or use names)|

-* to indicate ANY.
+* it means "whatever" or "all" or "any".
 Also if you have

 @daily instead of time fields, the command will be run once after the reboot or daily.
 Lets see some examples: